 What is on offer is not university status but “technological university” status, and the universities will be sure to insist on the difference.
 Moreover, a process this complex cannot simply be called a “battle” – it is not that lawless, and too many of the important players are on neither side.
 It is not at all like cage-fighting, and in many ways it is closer to The X Factor.
 Most important of all, it is not going to result in any victory or defeat for quite a while yet.
 Whoever loses the current arguments will have plenty of time to recover their position.
 We are in this for the long haul.

 It has been made clear by the government that eligibility to become a technological university will in practice only be open to institutions formed by the amalgamation of existing ITs.
-With this in mind, the following amalgamations were initially contemplated:
+With this in mind, the following amalgamations have now been completed:

-- A Dublin institution (“DTU”) from Dublin IT, IT Tallaght, and IT Blanchardtown – see website.
+- Dublin Technological University – from Dublin IT, IT Tallaght, and IT Blanchardtown – see website.
+The amalgamation took effect on 1 January 2019.

-- Munster Technical University (“MTU”) – formed from Cork IT, IT Tralee and Limerick IT.
+- Munster Technological University (“MTU”) – formed from Cork IT, IT Tralee and Limerick IT, as from 1 January 2021 – see website.

 “Internationally, a technological university is a higher education institution that operates at the highest academic level in an environment that is specifically focused on technology and its application.”
 (Hunt Report, 103)